Living in the Plastic Age: Music video

 The Buggles also created an unusual, futuristic and illusion-like music video for the song.
 The video, directed by Russell Mulcahy, was only rarely shown on music channels but VH1 Classic occasionally airs the video.
-The music video for "Living in the Plastic Age" employed bright colours, harsh source lighting, much color keying, and provocative motifs (women in body paint portraying inanimate objects).
+The music video for "Living in the Plastic Age" employed bright colours, harsh source lighting, much colour keying, and provocative motifs (women in body paint portraying inanimate objects).
 Fine Print Magazine found the video to be unmemorable.
-It was also the 208th and second final video aired on MTV on its first day.
+It was also the 208th and penultimate video aired on MTV on its first day.

-The band also recorded a mimed performance of the song for Top of the Pops, originally broadcast on 24 January 1980, and a second performance 2 weeks later.
+The band also recorded a mimed performance of the song for Top of the Pops, originally broadcast on 24 January 1980, and a second performance two weeks later.

 Legacy

 Will Harris of PopMatters said, in a 2003 review of Supertramp's album Breakfast in America, that the song "Living in the Plastic Age” might've had a keyboard bit cribbed from "Fool's Overture".
-A year later, in 2004, the Buggles reunited (including Debi Doss, Linda Allen and Bruce Wooley) at Wembley Arena to perform "Video Killed the Radio Star" and "The Plastic Age" in front of Prince Charles, Prince of Wales as part of a Prince's Trust charity concert celebrating Horn's career as a producer.
+A year later, in 2004, the Buggles reunited (including Debi Doss, Linda Allen and Bruce Wooley) at Wembley Arena to perform "Video Killed the Radio Star" and "The Plastic Age" in front of Prince Charles as part of a Prince's Trust charity concert celebrating Horn's career as a producer.
 French extreme metal band Carnival in Coal covered the song for their 2005 album Collection Prestige.

 The song was performed at a September 2010 Buggles reunion performance, billed as "The Lost Gig", that took place at Ladbroke Grove's Supperclub, Notting Hill, London.
 It was a fund raiser with all earnings going to the Royal Hospital for Neuro-disability.
 With the exception of "The Plastic Age" and "Video Killed the Radio Star", "The Lost Gig" saw the first live performances of all songs from The Age of Plastic.